Faewalk

 Time

 This age started with the Discombobulation and isn’t considered a ninth age because people are stubborn and refuse to see it as a problem, putting their full effort into maintaining the status quo.
-With the Discombobulation came a horrible infestation of Dark Lords, an influx of reckless heroes and adventurers (no, they are certainly not the same thing), and the establishment of the Adventurers Guild (No Heroes Need Apply).
-The latest story
+With the Discombobulation came a horrible infestation of Dark Lords, an influx of reckless heroes and adventurers (no, they are certainly not the same thing), and the expansion of the Adventurers Guild (No Heroes Need Apply).

 Regarding the recording of time: One Faewalkian day consists of twenty-four hours.
-Unlike Earth, one week is made up of ten days (in order: Genusday, Primeday, Highday, Marrowday, Peakday, Witherday, Shrineday, Duskday, Ashday, Veneration).
-Each of the ten months of a year consists of three weeks: Natalmonth, Desolati, Sowmonth, Aestus, Cindermonth, Middlemonth, Arbor, Harvestmonth, Pruinae, and Evemonth.
+Unlike Earth, one week is made up of ten days (in order: Genusday, Primeday, Highday, Marrowday, Peakday, Witherday, Shrineday, Duskday, Ashday, Veneration); there are three weeks in a month.
+The months are: Natalmonth, Desolati, Sowmonth, Aestus, Cindermonth, Middlemonth, Arbor, Harvestmonth, Pruinae, and Evemonth.
 Just to make things a bit more complicated, there is a five-day week between the last week of one year and the first week of the next called the Carousal, which is generally all celebration and feasting (for those that can afford it anyway); each day of the Carousal is dedicated to a different group, and to make it simpler, those dedications are the names of the days: Day of the Gods, Prophets, Kings, Dead, and Living.

 The Discombobulation